 Further, given we are an overrepresented minority, it is unlikely colleges will look favorably upon our children.
 This combination of average intelligence and overrepresentation results in us finding different ways to provide for our children.

-Still, we’ll certainly have our son apply for merit aid.
 We’ll also preach the benefits of going to a less expensive public university.
 However, for financial planning purposes, we conservatively estimate he will attend the most expensive school possible and receive zero free money.

 A 529 Plan To Transfer Wealth To The Next Generation